 Coping Strategies for Managing Dental Anxiety

 Focused breathing and meditation can slow your heart rate and ease anxiety.
 Listening to music on headphones during treatment can get your mind off the procedure.
 Professional interventions including cognitive behavioral therapy, hypnotherapy, acupuncture, and muscle relaxation therapy have all been used with varying degrees of success to help patients overcome dental anxiety.

 The Key Things Patients with Dental Fear Should Know

 Modern advances in dental techniques and technology have led to minimally invasive treatment methods for gum disease, tooth loss, and more.
 Learning about potential procedures, such as dental implants, provides reassuring insights about what to expect during treatment.

 For example, dental implants have a success rate as high as 99% and advanced techniques including digitally-guided surgery and lasers have made the procedure more comfortable for patients.
 Check out Dr. Sabourin’s dental implants in San Diego guide for more information.

 Studies have found that many patients become anxious due to a loss of control or absence of understanding their treatment.
-Simply asking your dentist to explain the procedure, including expectations, concerns, and safety measures can alleviate some anxiety.
+Simply asking your dentist at concierge dental design to explain the procedure, including expectations, concerns, and safety measures can alleviate some anxiety.
 Open communication and asking about solutions including sedation dentistry or mental health interventions can help ensure you get the professional dental care you need to maintain a healthy smile and life!